alekaz04/CoinKeeper.Backend/cline/memory-bank/progress.md

 - Evaluation of initial non-RESTful route naming (needs refactoring)
 - Assessment of DTOs for input/output separation
 - Review of Swagger/OpenAPI for documentation

+### CI/CD Analysis (May 2025)
+- Evaluation of GitHub Actions workflows for dev and release branches
+- Assessment of Docker image building and publishing process
+- Analysis of migration validation in CI pipeline
+- Review of Docker Compose configuration in separate repository

 ## Next Development Tasks